carla-simulator/carla/Docs/ref_sensors.md

 <tr>
 <td><code>raw_data</code></td>
 <td>bytes</td>
-<td>Array that can be transform in raw detections, each of them have four 32-bits floats (XYZ of each point and consine of the incident angle) and two unsigned int (idx of the hitted actor and its semantic tag).</td>
+<td>Array that can be transform into semantic detections, each of them have four 32-bits floats (XYZ of each point and consine of the incident angle) and two unsigned int (idx of the hitted actor and its semantic tag).</td>
 </tbody>
 </table>

 ---
 ## Obstacle detector